facelessuser/pyspelling/docs/src/markdown/index.md

   --name, -n NAME       Specific spelling task by name to run.
   --group, -g GROUP     Specific spelling task group to run.
   --binary, -b BINARY   Provide path to spell checker's binary.
   --jobs, -j JOBS       Specify the number of spell checker processes to run in parallel.
+Using 0 will utilize the maximum number of cores.
   --config, -c CONFIG   Spelling config.
   --source, -S SOURCE   Specify override file pattern.
 Only applicable when specifying exactly one --name.
   --spellchecker, -s SPELLCHECKER